ardanlabs/gotraining/Opening.md

 ## Quote
 "Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
-Data structures, not algorthims, are central to programming." - Rob Pike
+Data structures, not algorithms, are central to programming." - Rob Pike

 ## Extra Links
 [Installing](https://www.ardanlabs.com/blog/2016/05/installing-go-and-your-workspace.html)